 What did Airmen do for ceremonial rifle information?
 We had copies of FM 22-5 and used the manual of arms there.
 Simple, especially when the pictures of AF color guards had the guards wearing sidearms (the above image from 1996).
-Using both manuals is even what every Base Honor Guard unit did across the Air Force before the USAF Honor Guard took over that program in the late 90s and created and Air Force-wide ceremonial standard.
+Using both manuals is even what every Base Honor Guard unit did across the Air Force before the USAF Honor Guard took over that program in the mid 90s and created an Air Force-wide ceremonial standard.
 Notice in the picture above the use of the right arm to hold the flagstaff.

 Side note: The picture above, from the 2013 version of the AFMAN, is NOT REVERSED (as the individual wrote to me), the color bearers are just using the wrong arm in the picture – the text says to use the right arm.
 Also notice the rifles on the outside shoulders.
 What technique is used here to move to and from the shoulder?
 Amazingly, the Marine Corps already has this taken care of in their Marine Corps Order P5060-20.
-Once again, simple.
+Yet again, simple.